 How to apply

-During the application process applicants will need to supply the following supporting documents::
+During the application process applicants will need to confirm their BCDG membership and provide their work experience.

-If you have any questions about the course please email Marketing and Recruitment Officer, Lisa Meyer at email@example.com
+If you have any questions about the course please email: email@example.com

 Advice to applicants